gioblu/PJON/src/strategies/AnalogSampling/README.md

 **Medium:** Light |
 **Pins used:** 1 / 2

-`AnalogSampling` strategy or data link complies with [PJDLS v2.0](/src/strategies/AnalogSampling/specification/PJDLS-specification-v2.0.md), it is designed to communicate data wirelessly using light impulses and its sampling technique based on analog readings.
-It is able to use a single LED for both photo-emission and photo-reception phases enabling a half-duplex connection between two or more devices with a range of up to 5 meters using only a single LED per device; it can also be used with two pairs of any sort of tuned emitters and receivers enabling for example long range wireless laser communication. `AnalogSampling` can be used along with single channel optic fiber cables enabling a point-to-point bidirectional connection between two devices, that can also be branched in star configuration using optical bidirectional splitters (PLC).
+`AnalogSampling` strategy or data link complies with [PJDLS v2.0](/src/strategies/AnalogSampling/specification/PJDLS-specification-v2.0.md), it is designed to communicate data wirelessly using light impulses and its sampling technique is based on analog readings.
+This strategy is able to use a single LED for both photo-emission and photo-reception phases providing with wireless half-duplex connectivity between devices with a range of up to 5 meters.
+Most appliances have at least a useless energy consuming LED on board, right?

-`AnalogSampling` was originally implemented it in the far 2011, here you can see the first [video documented experiment](https://www.youtube.com/watch?v=-Ul2j6ixbmE).
-It has been recently debugged and updated to act as a PJON Strategy.
+`AnalogSampling` can also be used with two pairs of any sort of emitters and receivers enabling cheap long range wireless laser communication.
+The proposed circuit, technique and codebase were originally implemented in the far 2011, see the first [video documented experiment](https://www.youtube.com/watch?v=-Ul2j6ixbmE).
 Take a look at the [video introduction](https://www.youtube.com/watch?v=yIncPe8OPpg) for a brief showcase of its features.

 #### Compatibility
 - ATmega88/168/328 16MHz (Diecimila, Duemilanove, Uno, Nano, Mini, Lillypad)